garyilayev/discordv14-bot-base/README.md

 This is a bare bones [DiscordJS](https://discord.js.org/) project running on DiscordJS version 14.

 ### Prerequisites:
-before cloning and installing make sure you have you're bot token ready,
+before cloning and installing make sure you have your bot token ready,
 And make sure you have Node.js V16+ installed.

 ### Installation: